 William Savidge Akerman (b 4/2/1850, Bridgwater, Somerset: d 11/1/1937, Burnham on Sea, Somerset).
-Grandson of John Board.
+Son of John Board's daughter Julia.
 Joined the company as MD in 1871 and introduced true PC production.
 Remained MD until his death.

 Edward James Board Akerman (b 27/1/1886, Burnham on Sea, Somerset: d 9/4/1974, Salisbury, Wiltshire).
 Son of W S Akerman: joined Boards 1910: took over as MD on the death of his father.